Canada

 • Producers: Fund and support bin networks.

-• PRO: Maintain collection sites, process batteries.
+• Producer Responsibility Organization: Maintain collection sites, process batteries.

 • Municipal HHW: Provide depot access.